The Best Traditional Bazaars in Iran: a tourist guide

-Whenever I am in a country I love to visit the local markets.
+This post is about the best bazaars in Iran for foreign travellers.
+Whenever I am in a country, I love to visit the local markets.
 They give a unique insight into a country’s culture and what people buy and eat.
 The bazaars in Iran are more than just a local market though.

 The history of bazaars in Iran

 Iran has some of the oldest bazaars in the world and they were once part of the ancient Silk Road from China to Europe.
 The bazaars in Iran were places of commerce and cultural exchange where traders from places like Bukhara, Samarkand, Istanbul and Turkestan passed through every day.

 It’s historical architecture alone makes the bazaars in Iran one of the country’s top attractions.
 The covered markets were almost like a city within a city.
 Between the bustling market stalls you will find hidden mosques, shrines, restaurants and teahouses.
 Look up and you will see the most beautifully decorated domes.

 The bazaars in Iran remain an explosion of colours, fragrances and sounds.
 Once you enter, you will be overwhelmed by the sight of fresh fruits and vegetables, sacks full of herbs and spices and of course the beautiful Iranian carpets.

 In this post I will share the best bazaars in Iran to visit as a foreign tourist.

 Tehran Grand bazaar

 The Tehran grand bazaar is one of the largest bazaars in Iran.
 The current structure is over 200 years old, but the location was used as a marketplace for much longer.
 You can feel its long history once you get lost in its intricate maze of bustling alleys.